 Kotlin versionsSection titled Kotlin versions

-Contentsquare Android SDK is always compiled with the last Kotlin version.
+Contentsquare Android SDK is always compiled with the latest Kotlin version.

-If you use a Kotlin version lower than the last one, you must exclude the Kotlin
+If you don’t use the latest Kotlin version, you must exclude the Kotlin

 stdlib from our SDK.